 Early Years at Chirton School

 We have a bright and airy classroom with a fantastic enclosed and partially covered outside area to deliver the Early Years Foundation Stage 2 (EYFS2) curriculum.
 We also use the school grounds frequently as well as our Forest space to develop skills in the outdoors.
-Pupils are usually in a class with a small number of Year 1 and/or Year 2 children and we have a separate room off the main classroom for smaller group teaching.
+Pupils are usually in a class with a number of Year 1 children and we have a separate room off the main classroom for smaller group teaching.

 The curriculum is delivered with a careful balance between child initiated and adult led learning.
 Opportunities are provided for both indoor and outdoor learning and children are also able to choose their own environment.
 Continuous observation and assessment, coupled with comprehensive record-keeping ensures that our provision is tailored to the needs of the individual child, each following their own unique learning journey.
 We work closely with our on-site pre-school and other settings to enhance the transition process and with parents throughout the year to ensure their child has the most positive start possible to their school career.